Channel Code Tracking/Reporting Enhancements

 For Example…

-If you wanted to promote Website Magazine, found at: http://www.tradepub.com/free/webs/, you’ll need to modify the link.
+If you wanted to promote Website Magazine, found at: https://www.tradepub.com/free/webs/, you’ll need to modify the link.

-Assuming your co-branded tradepub URL is http://sitename.tradepub.com and you’ve chosen the tracking code to be webslink, your channel coded link would become:
+Assuming your co-branded tradepub URL is https://sitename.tradepub.com and you’ve chosen the tracking code to be webslink, your channel coded link would become:

 Of course, you can name these channel codes with any eight character alphanumeric term.